A grant programme in the Kent Downs for People, Place, Climate and Nature

 - Existing habitat is better managed

-Your project must also help to deliver the vision, aims and principles of the Kent Downs AONB Management Plan 2021-2026.
-The Plan is in the final stages of adoption by local authorities and is expected to publish in September 2021.
+Your project must also help to deliver the vision, aims and principles of the Kent Downs National Landscape Management Plan 2021-2026.

 - Enhancing important wildlife habitats and promoting connectivity between them.